What is the Global Acid Rock Drainage Guide (GARD Guide)?

 - ARD Management in the Future

-The GARD Guide will be updated periodically, addressing comments and questions submitted on the Web or from workshops and Short Courses.
-The GARD Guide Secretariat is taking responsibility for collecting this information.
+The GARD Guide will be updated periodically, addressing comments and questions submitted from workshops and Short Courses.
 The first revision was completed in the spring of 2012 and focused on four specific chapters: 4, 5, 6 & 7.
-The Executive Summary of the Guide has been translated into Spanish and French and Turkish is in the process.
+The Executive Summary of the Guide has been translated into Spanish and French.
 If you have questions concerning the GARD Guide, please contact Gilles Tremblay, INAP Technical Manager.